joseph-flinn/site/frontend/posts/engineering-portfolio-management-part2.md

 | TRL 8 | Actual system completed and "flight qualified" through test and demonstration (ground or space) |
 | TRL 9 | Actual system "flight proven" through successful mission operations |

-While specific to aerospace flight vehicles, the differences between levels helps extrapolate TRLs to other industries.
-A light-weight gate review system can then be built around these levels to ensure that all criteria has been met to achieve each level before investing too heavily into the next ones.
+While specific to aerospace flight vehicles, the differences between levels help extrapolate TRLs to other industries.
+A light-weight gate review system can then be built around these levels to ensure that all criteria have been met to achieve each level before investing too heavily into the next ones.
 [Part 4](/posts/engineering-portfolio-management-part4) will go into more detail on such a system.